PyCQA/redbaron/docs/tuto.rst

     red[1].help()

 Notice the :file:`*` before :file:`StringNode` and :file:`NameNode`?
-That indicates that their are items of a list (on the attribute value).
+That indicates that they are items of a list (on the attribute value).
 Look:

 .. ipython:: python